 Old Fort Townsend - Just south of Port Townsend on Sims Way/Hwy 20.
 This secluded park with trees and trails offer picnicking spots, camping and a great trail system.
 Open for day-use year-round, open for camping from April to late October.

 Rothschild House - One of the smallest State Parks in the state, this well-preserved home showcases common life in Port Townsend during the mid 1800's.

-Washington State Parks and Recreation - North Coastal Region of the Olympic Peninsula.
+Washington State Parks and Recreation - North Puget Sound Region.
 Good descriptions, photos and maps of parks and locations.

 Olympic National Forest - View Web Site